Last Updated on

 We’re here to help you shop.
-We tested the top models and put together this list of 2019’s five best high-power binoculars for long-distance viewing.
+We tested the top models and put together this list for this year five best high power binoculars for long-distance viewing.
 For each model, we’ve written detailed reviews comparing price, magnification, lens design, zoom control, accessories, and warranty so you’ll get a great set of binoculars.

 Our top pick is the Nikon 8252 ACULON A211 Zoom Binocular, which is a well-designed model with simple controls, a durable coating, and a great warranty.
 There’s a reason Nikon is famous for its high-quality, powerful binoculars.